Sagan21/Sagan21/README.md

 - 👋 Hi, I’m @Sagan21
 - 👀 I’m interested in IT, games and music
 - 🌱 I’m currently learning data analytics
-- 📫 How to reach me @Sagan21 on tg
+- 📫 You can find me on tg @Sagan21

 <!---
 Sagan21/Sagan21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.